Aquatic Invasive Species

 Stay tuned for more event dates, to be announced this spring!

-This fall 9 new interpretive signs were installed at popular angling locations across the province to raise awareness about the threats associated with chain pickerel and smallmouth bass.
+In Fall 2019, 9 new interpretive signs were installed at popular angling locations across the province to raise awareness about the threats associated with chain pickerel and smallmouth bass.

 What are alien invasive species (AIS)?